IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_key.html.markdown

 - `key_ring_id` - (Optional, Forces new resource, String) The ID of the key ring where you want to add your Key Protect key.
 The default value is `default`.
 - `payload` - (Optional, Forces new resource, String) The base64 encoded key that you want to store and manage in the service.
 To import an existing key, provide a 256-bit key.
 To generate a new key, omit this parameter.
 - `standard_key`- (Optional, Bool) Set flag **true** for standard key, and **false** for root key.
 Default value is **false**.Yes.
 - `policies` - (Optional, List) Set policies for a key, for an automatic rotation policy or a dual authorization policy to protect against the accidental deletion of keys.
 Policies follow the following structure.
+(This attribute is deprecated)

   Nested scheme for `policies`:
   - `rotation` -  (Optional, List) Specifies the key rotation time interval in months, with a minimum of 1, and a maximum of 12.